tue-mps-edu/asd-engd-project-2019-thermal-object-detection/src/README.md

  System Integration
 ====================================

-By this point, we'll assume a Neural Network model has been already [trained](../tensorflow_training/) and [optimized](../tensorrt/).
-However, before running the python script to perform online object detection on thermal images with the [Tau2 camera](../CAD/), we need to install a kernel module to the Jetson Xavier to interface with the camera as a regular device (E.g. /dev/video0).
+At this point, it is assumed that the Neural Network model has been already [trained](../tensorflow_training/) and [optimized](../tensorrt/).
+Also, the Thermal camera is assumed to be placed in the vehicle, as described in the [camera mounting](../CAD/README.md).
+However, before running the python script to perform online object detection on thermal images with the [Tau2 camera](../CAD/), some setup is required to interface with the camera as a regular video device (E.g. /dev/video0).

-First, we must install the libraries of the TeAx's Thermal Grabber.
-For this, run the installation script provided in this folder.
+First, the libraries for TeAx's Thermal Grabber must be installed.
+Run the installation script provided in this folder.
 This script will install some dependencies (if needed), and then compile the necessary libraries to interface with the Tau2.

 ```
 $ ./install.sh